Exascalable/XSBench/README.txt

    data on-the-fly.
 This mode is particularly useful if running on simulators where walltime minimization is extremely critical for logistical reasons.

+-> Use checkpoint mode saves the application state after each benchmark iteration.
+It stores the application state in check_<rank>_<benchmark> file.

+-> Restart mode starts the application from a checkpoint file.
+It loads the last checkpoint to restart the application.
+It restarts the application from the next benchmark.

 ==============================================================================
 MPI Support